-- Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required. - Ensure all staff working at the College (inc. 3rd party contracted staff) read, understand, and fully comply with the KCSiE 2021 guidance. - Ensure that staff receive the necessary training in safeguarding issues and are aware of and understand the College safeguarding procedures. - Issue 'Safeguarding Compliance or Improvement notices' to any College department if a concern is raised about the safeguarding practice in the area.
+- Ensure safer recruitment practices are in place. - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required. - Ensure all staff working at the College (inc. 3rd party contracted staff) read, understand, and fully comply with the KCSiE 2021 guidance. - Ensure that staff receive the necessary training in safeguarding issues and are aware of and understand the College safeguarding procedures. - Issue 'Safeguarding Compliance or Improvement notices' to any College department if a concern is raised about the safeguarding practice in the area.
 The relevant department will need to resolve any concerns within the timescales specified in the notice.

-- Oversee the referral of cases of suspected abuse or allegations to the relevant agencies. - Ensure that parents of children and young people within the College have access to the College's Safeguarding Policy. - Compliance or Improvement notices' to any College department if a concern is raised about the safeguarding practice in the area.
+- Oversee the referral of cases of suspected abuse or allegations to the relevant agencies. - Ensure that parents of children and young people within the College have access to the College's Safeguarding Policy. - Issue 'Safeguarding Compliance or Improvement notices' to any College department if a concern is raised about the safeguarding practice in the area.
 The relevant department will need to resolve any concerns within the timescales specified in the notice. - Ensure that counselling and supervision arrangements are in place which provide effective support to any of the designated members of the Safeguarding Team. - Provide Outcome Focused Supervision to the Safeguarding Manager.

-- Compliance or Improvement notices' to any College department if a concern is raised about the safeguarding practice in the area.
-The relevant department will need to resolve any concerns within the timescales specified in the notice. - Ensure that: - cases of suspected abuse are referred to the local authority children's social care as required; - ii. staff are supported where appropriate to make referrals to local authority children's social care: - iii. cases are referred to the Channel programme where there is a radicalisation concern. - iv. cases are referred to the Police where a crime may have been committed, as required.
+- skills around case management. - Issue 'Safeguarding Compliance or Improvement notices' to any College department if a concern is raised about the safeguarding practice in the area.
+The relevant department will need to resolve any concerns within the timescales specified in the notice. - Ensure that: - i. cases of suspected abuse are referred to the local authority children's social care as required; - ii. staff are supported where appropriate to make referrals to local authority children's social care: - iii. cases are referred to the Channel programme where there is a radicalisation concern. - iv. cases are referred to the Police where a crime may have been committed, as required.

-Support the Senior Lead in ensuring all staff working at the College (inc. 3rd party contracted staff) read, understand, and fully comply with the KCSiE 2021 guidance.
+- case of risk / or harm to a child. - Support the Senior Lead in ensuring all staff working at the College (inc. 3rd party contracted staff) read, understand, and fully comply with the KCSiE 2021 guidance.